-We have limited cell service and wifi, with the operative word being ‘limited’.
+Our cell service and wifi are limited, with the operative word being ‘limited’.
 Our rooms don’t have televisions or telephones.
 We encourage guests to detox from their devices – “be here, enjoy now.”
 Recharge yourselves and take lots of pictures!

 Our all-inclusive rates and low guest-to-rancher ratio makes this vacation a real value.
 Its not unusual for guests to book next year’s reservation (at this year’s rates) when they check out.
 So should you book a Guest Ranch vacation right now?
 Yes!
 Escape the stress!
 Come play!
 We are open, and ready to welcome you!
 Give us a call!